dfranx/SHADERed/README.md

 ### Error markers
 Error markers help you locate and identify your shader errors more easily.
 Hover over a line with an error to see the message or just check it in the "Output" window.
-Error markers are currently only supported for HLSL but I am looking into implementing them for GLSL too (I just have to pipe the process output in GLSL2HLSL.cpp).
 <p align="center">
     <img width="370" src="./Screenshots/error.jpg">
 </p>